Skip to content

 General Compute - AI tool for general compute.
 Professional illustration showing core functionality and features.

-1Achieves sub-millisecond Time to First Token (TTFT) for AI inference.
+1Achieves sub-millisecond Time-to-First-Token (TTFT) for AI model inference.

-3Utilizes purpose-built AI accelerators (ASICs), including SambaNova SN40 and SN50 dataflow silicon.
+3Utilizes purpose-built ASICs, including SambaNova SN40 and SN50 dataflow silicon, for optimized performance.

 General Compute at a Glance